Working Papers

 This paper studies the fertility effects of 1990s-era welfare reform in the US, which ended unconditional cash assistance to low-income mothers.
 I show that individuals more likely to be on welfare pre-reform and thus more likely to be affected experienced larger fertility declines after the reform relative to those less likely.
 Moreover, this effect is larger in states with more generous pre-reform welfare payments.
 A back-of-the-envelope calculation suggests that welfare reform in the 1990s may explain over 24% of the decline in overall U.S. fertility between 1992 and 2000.

-The Effect of Mandated HIV/AIDS Education on Fertility and Marriage, with Jessica Min
+Does Curriculum Matter?
+The Impact of HIV/AIDS vs. Comprehensive Sex Education on Fertility, with Jessica Min